ofiryakobi/debm/README.md

 ```
 for i in range(self._trials_):
 ```
-Iterate over trials (remember: Python indexing starts from 0, so i==0 is the first trial).
+Iterate over trials (remember: indexing starts from 0 in Python - i==0 is the first trial).

 ```
                 if i==0 or np.random.rand()>self._g: